Pogo0o/Shared_Database/README.md

 Use included makefile with a GNU compiler in order to build the project:

 	make
-The compilation out[ut should be as follows:
+The compilation output should be as follows:

 	/lib/libdatabase.so
 	./consumer